 Fat Thursday is almost here!
-If you’re living or even just visiting Poland in the first week of February you’ll hear the term ‘Fat Thursday’ used.
+If you’re living or even just visiting Poland in the last week of February you’ll hear the term ‘Fat Thursday’ used.
 What is Fat Thursday?
 Read more to discover the history, the culture and more behind the beloved Paczki

 What is Fat Thursday?